-People with the Cs (Editor) personality type tend to be more reserved and solitary.
+People with the Cs personality type tend to be more reserved and solitary.
 Editors typically limit their contact with others to interactions that are more structured than informal, so they may find themselves hesitant to join in casual group conversations.

-With a position on the lower bottom right of the DISC, Editor prefer to be serious and rational.
+With a position on the lower bottom right of the DISC, Editors prefer to be serious and rational.
 People with this archetype may enjoy logical arguments or interacting with people who use a more systematic or methodical approach.
 They also think carefully before speaking and typically use words precisely.

 In summary, Cs personality types tend to...

-Take a private, independent approach to life.
+- Take a private, independent approach to life.

-Be sensitive to other peoples' phoniness, insincerity or arrogance.
+- Be sensitive to other peoples' phoniness, insincerity or arrogance.

-Receive support and guidance from others.
+- Receive support and guidance from others.

-Separate emotions from decision-making.
+- Separate emotions from decision-making.

-Be serious, exacting and perfectionistic in their work.
+- Be serious, exacting and perfectionistic in their work.